 Menkes syndrome is an inherited genetic disorder due to an abnormal gene, ATP7A.
 Menkes syndrome causes impaired copper absorption.
 This results in changes in the arteries and deterioration of the brain.

 Copper proteins are necessary for the body to build bone, nerves, and other tissue.
-Babies with Menkes syndrome have a genetic disorder that prevents the absorption of copper from the intestines and causes it to build up in excess amounts in the kidney, while remaining deficient in the liver and brain.
+Babies with Menkes syndrome have a genetic disorder that prevents the absorption of copper from the intestines.
+It causes copper deficiency in the liver and brain, but excess amounts in the kidney.
 This causes changes in the hair, brain, bones, liver, and arteries.

 Menkes syndrome is more common in males, and in those with a family history.